wowthisusernamelooksamazing/AnchorNet/README.md

 ## AnchorNet (Version 1.0.0)
 AnchorNet is a
 package and framework to perform fast data-driven low-rank approximation for dense matrices associated with a smooth kernel function.
-AnchorNet takes  as input and does not require forming the kernel matrix.
+AnchorNet takes data and kernel function as input and does not require forming the kernel matrix.

 ## Main Features